sin5678/inav_cn_wiki/Modes.md

 3. Enable `SERVO AUTOTRIM` mode, and keep flying straight for 5 seconds.
 After 5 seconds it will set new midpoints based on average servo position during those 5 seconds.
 4. If your are NOT happy with new midpoints disable `SERVO AUTOTRIM` mode and it will revert back to old settings.
 If you want to keep new midpoints keep `SERVO AUTOTRIM` turned on, land aircraft and disarm.
 New midpoints will be saved.

-You may want to inspect your new midpoints after landing, if the servo ofset is alot you may alter your linkage mechanicaly and redo servo midpoint.
+You may want to inspect your new midpoints after landing, if the servo offset is a lot you may alter your linkage mechanically and redo servo midpoint.

-This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board aligment so straight flight for that aircraft is board aligment = 0 pitch and 0 roll.
+This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board alignment so straight flight for that aircraft is board alignment = 0 pitch and 0 roll.

 ### TURN ASSIST